FredAmouzgar/comp8220_ML_2021S1/W06_Codes/README.md

 1. Install OpenAI Gym: CMD> pip install gym
 2. Open a command line and run the attached file: CMD> python play_taxi.py

+# Multi-Armed Bandit Demo

+Instruction:

+Clone the repository (or download it): CMD> git clone https://github.com/puzzler10/multi_armed_bandit.git Open the index.html file.
+Play with controls and see how it affects finding the optimal lever and the average cumulative reward.